TerryV8/click-count/docs/scalability_web-app.md

 ```console
 kubectl get pods
 ```
-Then launch the command as a root user, :
+Then launch the command as a root user:
 ```console
 kubectl create -f pod-web-app.yml
 ```